catalyst/developing-with-cwp/slides/docs/04_CreatingANewPage.md

 ###### $summary_fields
-* These are a list of "display fields" shown to the user when the object is managed in a GridField
+* These are a list of "display fields" shown to the user when the object is managed in a GridField, which we will cover later
-  + If the column represents the result of a "data list" fetched as a result of a database query, it is automatically searchable, filterable, and sortable with no other input from you
+  + If the column represents the result of a "data list" fetched as a result of a database query, it is automatically **searchable**, **filterable**, and **sortable** with no other input from you
   + These do not need to be a database column: they can also call a method to display arbitrary data in the cell, such as displaying a ThumbNail or the calculated sum of two or more other columns

 ##### $summary fields can be calculated
 * This is known as a "getter" method, which we'll learn more about later
 * When using a getter, you lose the ability to search, sort, or filter on that particular column.
+However, you can define the data it represents in the *$searchable_fields* array

 ##### Database relationships